Items Detailed items Activities

 4-C. Respect for the privacy of our employees

-4-D. Feedback based on careful consideration
+4-D. Feedback based on careful considera

 4-E. Protection of our members

-2.19 Employee harassment report
+2.19 Employee grievance report

-Operating Speak Up
+Operation of Speak Up

 2.20 Employee Mind Care